-The 10 most most beautiful campsites in Ontario
+The 10 most beautiful campsites in Ontario

 This is paradise for canoe lovers with over 2,000 kilometres of lakes and rivers to explore.
 There's even some white water sections for those looking to dial up the adrenalin.

-The country's most southerly region is also one of its most beautiful.
+The country's most southern region is also one of its most beautiful.
 There are amazing trails all over this national park as well as great swimming in the warm waters of Lake Erie.

-Campsites along Mazinaw Lake at Bon Echo Provincial Park are surely the area's prettiest as they sit in close proximity to the might Mazinaw Rock, which features over 150 pictographs as well as a tribute to Walt Whitman.
+Campsites along Mazinaw Lake at Bon Echo Provincial Park are surely the area's prettiest as they sit in close proximity to the mighty Mazinaw Rock, which features over 150 pictographs as well as a tribute to Walt Whitman.

 This park tends to fly under the radar a bit, but that just means it's easier to gain access to backcountry campsites here.
-The landscape is astonishingly beautiful with pristine sandy beaches and views of Pic Island, which you'll immediately recognized from Lawren Harris's painting.
+The landscape is astonishingly beautiful with pristine sandy beaches and views of Pic Island, which you'll immediately recognize from Lawren Harris' painting.

 What this park gives up in ruggedness, it gives back in the tranquil beauty of Lake Huron.
 It's all about the legendary sunsets here, which can turn the beach area into something that looks otherworldly when they're really saturated.